 Consistent lecture attendance is important for your learning and your grade.
 Please scan your ID at the scanners in the classroom when you enter every class you attend.
-You will be able to make up any work you miss due to isolating, quarantining, or getting tested for COVID.
-Please do not come to class if you are feeling ill!
+Please do not come to class if you are feeling ill.

 Plan for success: